 - Religious/Ideological opposition – Many people have strong religious or personal beliefs which find multiple egg (and eventually embryo) production unacceptable.
 The single egg associated with natural cycle presents an acceptable alternative for these patients.

 - Medical reasons – For patients with specific medical conditions, avoidance of fertility medication is important for their overall health.
 While the medical literature supports that fertility medicine is generally very safe for the vast majority of patients, some individuals with specific cancers or clotting disorders may be better served by natural cycles.

 - Out of the box treatment – Couples who have not been successful with traditional fertility treatment may opt for natural cycle as an alternative approach.

 - Cost- The cost of natural cycle IVF is significantly lower than stimulated IVF.
 While this is very attractive to many patients, we do not recommend natural IVF simply as a way to save money.
 The reason is that even though the upfront cost is lower, the success rates are also lower and the cost per egg is higher.
 Therefore, if a patient is a good candidate for traditional IVF, we work with them to afford IVF rather than trying natural IVF.

-> At Los Angeles Reproductive Center we respect your choices and will create a treatment plan individualized to your needs.
+At Los Angeles Reproductive Center we respect your choices and will create a treatment plan individualized to your needs.
 We understand that each patient is unique and that the best outcomes result from personalized care.
 Do natural cycle or mini IVF represent the right choice for you?
 To find out, schedule a consultation with reproductive endocrinologists Dr. Marc Kalan or Dr. Nurit Winkler at Los Angeles Reproductive Center.
-They will be happy to discuss your specific situation and explain all of your treatment options.
+They can help you weigh the benefits of traditional vs. mini IVF and explain all of your treatment options.